sirgama/insurance-website/README.md

 <p>This is a responsive website for an Insurance Company built on HTML and CSS with media queries that enable it to be a responsive site.</p>

 ## Installation
+<p>For as long as you have access to a functioning browser, this website will work without glitches.
+Viola!

 ### Requirements